chimellol/Auto-Analyst-Golem/docs/README.md

 ---

-This documentation serves as the central hub for understanding and working with the Auto-Analyst platform.
+This documentation serves as the central hub for understanding and working with the Auto-Analyst.
 For specific implementation details, refer to the frontend and backend documentation in their respective directories.